There's a timeless story that involves a child posing a question to their wise grandmother: "Grandmother, how have you become so loving and wise?"

 This can have a frightening aspect, but it can also be comforting and give hope.
 I am not alone in this.
 More people are feeling the same.

 And it also has an empowering side: it asks for collective responsibility.

 Compassion must be cultivated on an individual and societal level to heal the world

 We are all in this together!
-Everything we do and also what we do not do (for example getting vaccinated or not) has an impact on our life and that of others.
+Everything we do and also what we do not do has an impact on our life and that of others.
 There is not “my life” and “my decision” – no us versus them.